qlik-oss/core-website/docs/use-cases/use-case-custom-analytics/README.md

 ### Monitoring

+- As a dev-ops I want to be able to monitor the system and find potential issues.
 - As a dev-ops I want to be able to monitor all log-files from all services/containers.
 - As a dev-ops I want to be able to analyze the number of page-hits/sessions over time.
 - As a dev-ops I want to be able to get typical web-page KPIs out of the system (page-hits, sessions, up-time, down-time, reliability, etc.)